Want to know how much you could earn from online courses before you make one of your own?

 People will really have to stop and think before paying $500 or $1,000 for a course.
 But most people with full-time jobs wouldn’t hesitate too much over paying $100 or $200 for a course, as long as they were interested in the topic and understood the value they would get from it..

 For that reason I’d recommend trying to make a more in-depth, high-quality and higher priced course to maximize your earnings, instead of pumping out a larger number of small lower cost courses.
 And don’t be afraid to charge more for the value you’re offering.

-I'd price your online course based on the problem that it solves, and how in-depth your solution is.
+You should price your online course based on the problem that it solves, who yor audience is, and how in-depth or complete your solution is.